-From left to right: Professor Lindsay Hinck (UCSC, co-PI), Dr. Catharina Casper-Lindley (UCSC, Program Director), Professor Aparna Sreenivasan (CSUMB, co-PI), Professor Camilla Forsberg (UCSC, co-PI).
+Left to right: Professor Lindsay Hinck (UCSC, co-PI), Dr. Catharina Casper-Lindley (UCSC, initial Program Director), Professor Aparna Sreenivasan (CSUMB, co-PI), Professor Camilla Forsberg (UCSC, co-PI).

-Our NIH-sponsored IRACDA (Institutional Research and Academic Career Development Award) program is a partnership between the University of California at Santa Cruz (UCSC) and California State University at Monterey Bay (CSUMB), and is operated by UCSC's Institute for the Biology of Stem Cells (IBSC).
+Our IRACDA program is a partnership between the University of California at Santa Cruz (UCSC) and California State University at Monterey Bay (CSUMB), and is operated by UCSC's Institute for the Biology of Stem Cells (IBSC).

-Postdoctoral salaries, benefits, and training expenses are provided by the program.
-Typically, year 1 is supported by the sponsoring research PI and years 3-4 by the NIH program.
 Throughout the 4-year training period, structured mentoring by research (UCSC) and teaching (CSUMB) mentors will provide postdocs with consistent feedback with respect to the development of research skills, pedagogy training, and career planning.
 Individual training plans will vary for each trainee.
 On average, postdocs will focus on:

 Biomedical Research (75% time commitment) with a research project that falls within the scope of the NIH, National Institute of General Medical Sciences, research interest.